Port Authority News Release

-First I want to thank our current Port Authority board of directors for all their volunteer service: Terry Burns, Chairman (15 years
+First, I want to thank our current Port Authority board of directors for all their volunteer service: Terry Burns, Chairman (15 years

-Needless to say, doubling the number of local dollars required to complete needed improvements will be a bit of a hardship.
-As always, we will continue to strive for additional sources of revenue and continue to minimize expenses as much as possible to meet the demands for improvements at the three island airports and harbor.
+Needless to say, doubling the local dollars required to complete needed improvements will be a bit of a hardship.
+As always, we will continue to strive for additional revenue sources and minimize expenses as much as possible to meet the demands for improvements at the three island airports and harbor.

-We are in the process of applying for a grant to complete a runway rehabilitation project this year and hope to receive federal funding in time to start the project at the end of September.
-During the project, the existing asphalt surface will be ground up and used as a base for a brand new layer of asphalt and then the surface will be repainted.
-The Put-in-Bay airport will be closed for approximately three weeks while the project is completed and the resurfacing will cost approximately 1.4 million dollars.
+We are applying for a grant to complete a runway rehabilitation project this year and hope to receive federal funding in time to start the project at the end of September.
+During the project, the existing asphalt surface will be ground up and used as a base for a brand-new asphalt layer, and then the exterior will be repainted.
+The Put-in-Bay airport will be closed for approximately three weeks while the project is completed, and the resurfacing will cost about 1.4 million dollars.

 Property tax income will not be used on this project and will continue to be utilized to pay off the debt incurred when the airport was purchased.
-We have four years of payments remaining on our bond note so this debt will be paid off in 2015.
-We also owe the Township additional money which was borrowed when the levy failed in 2009 and we were unable to make our bond payment.
+We have four years of payments remaining on our bond note, so this debt will be paid off in 2015.
+We also owe the Township additional money, which was borrowed when the levy failed in 2009, and we could not make our bond payment.

 The Put-in-Bay Road Races will be back on the island and racing at the airport again this year.
 The event has been moved to September 20 – 22, 2012.
-You can get additional information on the event at the Put-in-Bay Events website Our next board meeting is on Saturday, May 19th at 9 am at the Township Bldg on Trenton Rd.
+You can get additional information on the event at the Put-in-Bay Events website.
+Our next board meeting is on Saturday, May 19th at 9 am at the Township Bldg on Trenton Rd.
 Hope to see you there!

 The Put-in-Bay Port Authority is a government agency responsible for the development and management of the Put-in-Bay Airport and the Put-in-Bay Dock System on South Bass Island in Ohio.